Unemployment Rate

 What Unemployment Rate Measures

-The Unemployment Rate is a key economic indicator that measures the percentage of the total labor force that is jobless but actively seeking employment.
-It is calculated by dividing the number of unemployed individuals by the total labor force (which includes both employed and unemployed individuals) and multiplying by 100.
-This metric is closely watched by traders and analysts as it provides a vital snapshot of the health and capacity of an economy.
+The Unemployment Rate is a pivotal macroeconomic indicator that measures the percentage of the total labor force that is unemployed but actively seeking employment.
+In Switzerland, this data is meticulously compiled and released by the State Secretariat for Economic Affairs (SECO).
+Its calculation is straightforward: the number of unemployed individuals is divided by the total labor force (which includes both employed and unemployed individuals actively seeking work), and the result is multiplied by 100 to express it as a percentage.

-Monetary Policy Implications
+Monetary Policy Context

 Track This Release